max-niederman/max-niederman/README.md

 - ⌛ Main programming languages: JavaScript/TypeScript, Rust, and Python

-- 🔭 I’m currently working on a color palette extraction tool in Rust.
+- 🔭 I’m currently working on a time-tracking tool using [Hasura](https://hasura.io).